More Like This

 Farasan Island and Farasan Island Marine Sanctuary are located off the coast of Jazan in the far south of Saudi Arabia.

-This diving haven comprises 84 islands teeming with marine life that both beginners and seasoned divers can explore and enjoy.
+This diving haven comprises 84 islands teeming with marine life that beginners and seasoned divers can explore and enjoy.

 Depths here range from 10 to a whopping 500 meters, and this part of the Red Sea is known for colorful clownfish, Barracudas, moray eels, and many species of sharks.